Coffee on Campus: Peter B’s Espresso and the Underground Coffeehouse

 Peter B’s Espresso

 Peter B’s began in 1988 as a coffee cart owned by Peter Brainard Jr. ’88, the namesake of the café now owned by his brother, Newton.
 In the early 1990s, years before the arrival of Starbucks to Connecticut, Brainard opened several shops, including the Trinity College location in the campus bookstore, then in Halden Hall.
-Peter B’s later moved to its current location in the Rather Library and Information Technology Center, where it continues to serve more than 30 years of students, staff, faculty, and visitors.
+Peter B’s later moved to its current location in the Raether Library and Information Technology Center, where it continues to serve more than 30 years of students, staff, faculty, and visitors.

 Tastes have changed—a 1997 Trinity Tripod article notes cappuccino as the most popular drink, whereas current tastes are for double-brewed iced coffee, year-round, according to manager René Dion—but the café’s role as a centralized hub of activity has remained.
 In addition to hot and cold drinks, Peter B’s serves freshly made baked goods like its ever-popular pumpkin bread, which the café serves all year.
 Keeping with the times, a variety of non-dairy milks are available, and the café is mindful of the campus’s sustainability initiatives.
 Peter B’s offers a bring-your-own-mug discount as well as washable mugs for visitors staying in the café area.
 The plastic lids and paper sleeves on the to-go cups are recyclable, and free coffee grounds are available to anyone who wishes to take them for compost.